 - The Sustainability Fair is an annual event hosted here in Saint Anthony in conjunction with the U of M, Lauderdale, Falcon Heights, Three Rivers Park District and Citizens for Sustainability.

 - See today's air quality at the MPCA Air Quality Index.

 - See Metro Transit's Route Map for planning a bus route.

 - Learn more about Green Transportation with Twin Cities Biking.

 - Attend a Fix-it Clinic in Hennepin County or Ramsey County to fix appliances, mobile devices, clothing, and electronics instead of throwing them away.

-- Recycle old electronics at Tech Dump.
+- Recycle old electronics.